-A country known by its meat is now becoming a monotonous landscape of green fields turning Argentina the third biggest producer of this bean after the US and Brazil.
+A country known for its meat is now becoming a monotonous landscape of green fields turning Argentina into the third biggest producer of this bean after the US and Brazil.

 It all seems a high price to pay for, especially when the country almost doesn't consume the grain.